mak448a/compile-aseprite-linux/README.md

 bash -c "$(curl -sSf 'https://raw.githubusercontent.com/mak448a/compile-aseprite-linux/refs/heads/main/compile.sh')"
 ```

-Please consider giving this repo a star if you found it helpful.
+Please consider giving this repo a star if you found it helpful!
 If you encounter any errors, please report them in the issues tab.

 ## Where is the executable?